How to file a complaint regarding Kaiser’s mental health care delays

 You have the right to file a complaint with Kaiser’s Member Services.
 This will require Kaiser to review the treatment that has been prescribed and respond to you in writing within 30 days.

-Here is information to file a complaint:
+Here is information to file a complaint.
+The highlighted fields are to be customized.

 The Department of Managed Health Care contracts with the Health Consumer Alliance, a group of local, community-based organizations that will provide you with assistance filing a grievance with your health plan.
 If you need one-on-one assistance, please contact the Health Consumer Alliance’s Consumer Assistance Program at 1-888-804-3536.